makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

 It is much easier for mainteners to review small PRs that solve one and only one issue.

-- Do not correct multiple issues in the same ticket (unless discussed and approved in advance)
+- Do not correct multiple issues in the same ticket (unless discussed and approved in advance).
-- Do not make changes that are too invasive or too large (unless discussed and approved in advance)
+- Do not make changes that are too invasive or too large (unless discussed and approved in advance).

 ### Mind the documentation